Quiver representations over a quasi-Frobenius ring and Gorenstein-projective modules: Relation with Gorenstein Homological Algebra

-This result generalizes the one obtained by X.-H. Luo and P. Zhang in \cite{LZ13} since it deals with non-necessarily finitely generated $\Lambda^{op}$-modules and non-necessarily finitely generated $R$-representations.
-Notice in fact that (when $R$ is a finite dimensional self-injective algebra) their definition of a $monic$ $representation$ precisely coincide with our notion of $RP$-cofibrant representation.
+This result agrees with the one obtained by Luo and Zhang in \cite{LZ13} since (when $R$ is a finite dimensional self-injective algebra) their definition of \emph{monic representation} precisely coincide with our notion of $RP$-cofibrant representation.
 Also, one can then characterize $R$-representations corresponding to Gorenstein-projective (Gorenstein-injective) $\Lambda^{op}$-modules in terms of a lifting property in the category $\Rep(\mathcal{Q},R)$.

 \begin{corollary} Let $\mathcal{Q}$ be a finite acyclic quiver, and let $R$ be a quasi-Frobenius ring.
 Consider the path algebra $\Lambda=R\mathcal{Q}$ of $\mathcal{Q}$ over $R$, and a representation $M\in\Rep(\mathcal{Q},R)$.
 Then $M$ corresponds to a Gorenstein-projective $\Lambda^{op}$-module if and only if for every $RP$-stable fibration $p\colon X\to Y$ in $\Rep(\mathcal{Q},R)$ every morphism $q\colon M\to Y$ admits a lifting $h\colon M\to Y$, i.e. the following diagram commutes